Key events and individuals have shaped HSBC’s development since its founding in 1865. We explore some of the turning points in our history.

 In 1998, the bank announced it would adopt a unified brand, using HSBC and the hexagon symbol everywhere it operated.

-As new markets blossom and flourish, HSBC continues to be where the growth is, connecting customers to opportunities.
-The bank enables businesses to thrive and economies to prosper, helping people fulfil their hopes and dreams and realise their ambitions.
+HSBC remains committed to connecting customers to opportunities.
+We aim to be where the growth is, enabling businesses to thrive and economies to prosper, helping people to fulfil their hopes and realise their ambitions.